Sparks with Exchange SE & SharePoint Server

-You use Exchange and SharePoint – self-hosted (on-premise), as Exchange Server/SharePoint Server, or hosted by a provider – without full Microsoft 365?
-Sparks connects calendar and files; meetings, chat and channels run in Sparks.
-Identity e.g. via Azure AD, AD FS or another IdP.
-One interface without dependency on the M365 cloud suite.
+You run Exchange Server / Exchange SE and SharePoint Server on-premise or with a hoster – without full Microsoft 365?
+Sparks connects calendar via EWS and files via SharePoint REST; meetings, chat and channels run in Sparks.
+Optionally in parallel with an M365 tenant.
+Identity e.g. via Entra ID, AD FS or Keycloak.

 Integration with your hosting environment